gfranko/jquery.selectBoxIt.js/README.md

 ##Change Log

+`3.2.0` - February 27, 2013

+- Added `copyClasses` option which allows the user to specify if native classes should be copied to the button, the container element, or neither.
+For backwards compatibility, defaults to "button".

 `3.1.0` - February 20, 2013

 **IMPORTANT** - Only **pixel widths** for the drop down are guaranteed to work.
 Do not use percentage based widths or `width:auto;`